Chargesheet filed against Chhota Rajan in Datta Samant murder case

-The Central Bureau of Investigation (CBI) has filed chargesheet against jailed underworld don Chhota Rajan in connection with the 1997 gunning down of veteran trade unionist Datta Samant in Mumbai.
+The Central Bureau of Investigation (CBI) has filed a charge sheet against jailed underworld don Chhota Rajan in connection with the 1997 gunning down of veteran trade unionist Datta Samant in Mumbai.

-Samant (65) had led the Mumbai textile strike in 1982 that crippled the mills of Mumbai, eventually leading to its shutdown and left more than 1.5 lakh workers unemployed.
+Samant (65) had led the Mumbai textile strike in 1982 that crippled the mills of Mumbai – leading to shutting down of several mills and left more than 1.5 lakh workers unemployed.

-The brutal murder of Samant, popularly known as Doctor-saab, had shocked Mumbai – and the then Shiv Sena-BJP government led by Dr Manohar Joshi had come under sharp criticism over the law and order situation.
-BJP leader late Gopinath Munde was the Deputy Chief Minister and in charge of the Home portfolio.
+The brutal murder of Samant, popularly known as 'Doctor-saab', but the underworld had shocked Mumbai – and the then Shiv Sena-BJP government led by Dr Manohar Joshi had come under sharp criticism over the law and order situation.
+BJP leader late Gopinath Munde was the Deputy Chief Minister and in-charge of the Home portfolio.

-Chhota Rajan was deported from Indonesia in 2015 and is lodged in Tihar Jail in New Delhi.
-He had been convicted in some cases including the gunning down of journalist J Dey, for which he was given life sentence.
+Chhota Rajan was deported from Indonesia in 2015 and lodged in Tihar Jail in New Delhi.
+He was convicted in some cases including the gunning down of journalist J Dey, in which was given a life sentence.

 Amid pandemic, Canadians want pups, scammers want them